-- [A] The minimum Required Side Setback as set forth above, shall be increased 3 inches for each foot of Building Height above 35 feet and 1.5 inches for each foot of Building length over 50 feet.
-The minimum Required Rear Setback, as set forth above, shall be increased 1.5 inches for each foot of Building Height over 35 feet and 1.5 inches for each foot of Building width over 50 feet.
-The Building length shall be the dimension of that side, which is parallel to the Side Lot Line, of a rectangle within which the Building may be located.
-The Building may be located. - [B] Plus one foot of additional Setback for each foot of Building Height above 30 feet when abutting residentially zoned land. - [C] For Buildings with parking below at least 35% of the Building. - [D] Also see additional regulations in Section 5.18.5 (Averaging an Established Front Building Line).
+- [A] Maximum front setback applies to new detached Buildings; no maximum front setback for Buildings or additions to Buildings constructed before January 16, 2011.
+For Lots with more than one Front Lot Line, maximum Required Front Setback shall only apply to one Front Lot Line. - [B] Plus 3 inches for each foot of Building Height over 35 feet and 1.5 inches for each foot of Building length over 50 feet.
+(Building length is dimension of side parallel to the Side Lot Line of a rectangle within which the Building may be located.) - [C] Plus 1.5 inches for each foot of Building Height over 35 feet and 1.5 inches for each foot of Building width over 50 feet.
+(Building width is dimension of side parallel to the Front Lot Line of a rectangle within which the Building may be located.) - TDJ When Parking Spaces are below at least 35% of the Building. - [E] Additional regulations in Section 5.18.5 Averaging an Established Front Building Line.

-5.17.4 Mixed Use Zoning Districts46 47
+5.17.4 Mixed Use Zoning Districts 57 58 59